elkindnet/forbetterweb-cover-countdown/README.md

 ###[Live Demo](http://elkindnet.github.io/forbetterweb-cover-countdown/) | [Download](https://github.com/elkindnet/forbetterweb-cover-countdown/archive/gh-pages.zip)

-[Cover Countdown](http://forbetterweb.com/htmlandbootstrap/cover-countdown-one-page-websites-html-bootstrap/) - Cover Countdown is a one-page coming soon theme for building simple and beautiful home pages.
+Cover countdown is a coming soon theme with video background for building simple and beautiful home pages.
 Download, edit the text, and add video from YouTube to make it your own.

 ## Creator